 How To Prepare For A Small Claims Court Hearing in Olin, IA?

-Small Claims Iowa research the law.
-If you are unsure about your case, conduct research about the relevant laws that apply to your case or Consult An Attorney.
+If you are unsure about your case, conduct research that applies to your case or Consults A Professional.
 Prepare your evidence.
 Invoices, contracts, receipts, etc. You want to have your evidence organized with titles, dates, and why that piece of Evidence is Important.
 All your evidence should be geared towards showing the judge why you are correct.
 Prepare what to say.
 During the hearing, the judge will ask the person suing why they are suing.
 The judge will then ask the other party for their side of the story.
 Get your receipts for costs ready.
 For example, your filing fees and any process server costs.
 Make sure to let the judge know that you would like to be Reimbursed For Costs.
 Print enough copies of all your evidence.
 You will need at least three copies (one for you, one for the judge, and one for the other side).
 Don't forget that Olin, IA small claims require you to mail your evidence to the court and the other party before the hearing date.

 What Happens on The Hearing Date of Olin, IA Small Claims Court?